aromig/notes/csharp_oop.md

 |:----------------------------:|
 |![LIFO Example, credit Wikipedia](https://raw.githubusercontent.com/aromig/notes/master/images/Lifo_stack.png "LIFO Example, credit Wikipedia")|

-While the below example is not the Stack<T> class exactly (and far from a perfect implementation), it should show what we're talking about.
+While the below example is not the Stack<> class exactly (and far from a perfect implementation), it should show what we're talking about.

 ```
 public class Stack<T> {